violabs/picard/.ai/working/Specification.md

 Atomic: will be replaced during a merge

-ExcludeResourceRules describes what operations on what resources/subresources the ValidatingAdmissionPolicy should not care about.
+ExcludeResourceRules describes what operations on what resources/subresources the policy should not care about.
 The exclude rules take precedence over include rules (if a resource matches both, it is excluded)

 NamedRuleWithOperations is a tuple of Operations and Resources with ResourceNames.